 El Salvador is the smallest Spanish-speaking nation in the Western Hemisphere.
 El Salvador, which is Spanish for 'The Savior' - or Jesus Christ - sits on the West Coast of Central America, bordered by Guatemala and Honduras.
 A country about the size of Massachusetts, El Salvador is both the most densely populated state in Central America, with a population of 6.7million, and the most industrialized (and therefore also very polluted).

 From 1980 until 1992 there was bitter civil war between the small wealthy elite dominating the government and economy (and backed by strong international support) and the disenchanted majority of the population who live in poverty.
 Over 75,000 people lost their lives, and those who lived were exposed to appalling crimes.
 Finally peace accords were signed in 1992.
 Twenty years later the country is still struggling to build a real and lasting peace.
-While the war has ended, most Salvadorans continue to experience violence through escalating human rights abuses, threats to democracy, lack of economic opportunity and environmental devastation.
+While the war has ended, most Salvadorans continue to experience violence through escalating human rights abuses, threats to democracy, violence by gangs growing at alarming rates, lack of economic opportunity and environmental devastation.

 Some startling facts about El Salvador:

 - El Salvador is the fourth poorest nation in Latin America

 - 50% of the Salvadoran population lives in poverty.